|Weight||97kg (15st 3lb)|

 Test caps have become a thrilling extension of a successful IRB World Sevens career for Ugo Monye, whose blistering pace in tournaments from 2002-05 swept him along the way to Saxons accolades and into the full England side when he excelled against the Pacific Islanders back in November 2008.

-His ebullient form in six appearances convinced the British & Irish Lions of his capabilities and he figured in two Test matches for them in South Africa three years ago.
-Ugo celebrated his latest Test appearance and his return to England’s side after a 31-month absence with a try in the opening QBE International against Fiji at Twickenham this November.
+His ebullient form in six appearances convinced the British & Irish Lions of his capabilities and he figured in two Test matches for them in South Africa four years ago.
+Ugo celebrated his latest Test appearance and his return to England’s side after a 31-month absence with a try in the opening QBE International against Fiji at Twickenham in November 2012.

-He first played for Harlequins in the friendly against Glasgow Warriors in August 2002 and began the following season with five tries in two games including a hat trick against Rotherham Titans at Millmoor.
+He first played for Harlequins in a friendly against Glasgow Warriors in August 2002 and began the following season with five tries in two games, including a hat-trick against Rotherham Titans at Millmoor.

 His scent of the line is something to which Exeter Chiefs would testify.
-He scored five tries against them when Harlequins won 70-5 at Twickenham Stoop as the side roared straight back to the Guinness Premiership after a season in National One during which Ugo scored 16 tries.
-By mid November this year, he had run in 79 in 191 games for the club and shared in their Amlin Cup triumph in May last year, having played in England’s 28-28 draw with the Australian Barbarians at Perth in June 2010.
+He scored five tries against them when Harlequins won 70-5 at Twickenham Stoop as the side roared straight back to the Premiership after a season in National One during which Ugo scored 16 tries.
+By late January this year, he had run in 83 in 220 games for the club and shared in their Amlin Cup triumph in May 2011, having played in England’s 28-28 draw with the Australian Barbarians at Perth in June 2010.

-He had earlier represented England U19 and U21 after being educated at Lord Wandsworth College, the alma mater of Jonny Wilkinson and scored a try in both of the Saxons matches in the winter of 2011against Italy A and Ireland Wolfhounds.
+He earlier represented England U19 and U21 after being educated at Lord Wandsworth College, the alma mater of Jonny Wilkinson and scored a try in both of the Saxons matches in the winter of 2011 against Italy A and Ireland Wolfhounds.